hertz-contrib/requestid/README.md

 # RequestID (This is a community driven project)

-Request ID middleware for Hertz framework, inspired by [requestid](https://github.com/gin-contrib/requestid), a Request ID middleware for Gin Framework.
+Request ID middleware for Hertz framework, inspired by [requestid](https://github.com/gin-contrib/requestid).
 This project would not have been possible without the support from the CloudWeGo community and previous work done by the gin community.

 - Adds an identifier to the response using the `X-Request-ID` header.